 Your College Tutor takes an overview of your time in Cambridge and an interest in all aspects of your wellbeing.
-Tutors are at their students' disposal for all administrative and financial matters.
+Tutors are expected to be readily available to discuss general administrative and financial matters.
 They can provide advice and guidance if you encounter personal difficulties and may also want to see you at the beginning and end of each term.
 They may also receive reports on your progress.